 6. There will be a quorum for all Committees which unless specified otherwise will be one third of the membership.
-For Governing Body the quorum will be eight, the majority of whom must be lay members, for Resources & Planning Committee five, for Academic Board nine, for Audit Committee two and for Executive Board three.
+For the Board of Trustees the quorum will be eight, the majority of whom must be lay members, for Resources & Planning Committee five, for Academic Board nine, for Audit Committee two and for Executive Board three.
 No formal business may be transacted at meetings without a quorum of members present.

 7. Where issues are put to the vote, a majority of those present and voting will be binding.
 Should the Committee be equally divided, the Chair may exercise a casting vote.

 8. When necessary a Committee meeting may be adjourned but notice of the adjournment and the date it is to be reconvened will be sent to each member, giving at least three working days notice of the intention to reconvene.
 In the case of Committees with lay members, at least five working days notice of the intention to reconvene will be given.

 9. With the exception of the first meeting of each session, the first business of every ordinary meeting of all Committees will be approval of the minutes of the previous meeting.
 At the first meeting of each session, the first item on the agenda will ask each committee to note its membership and terms of reference, as well as the Procedures for the Conduct of Committee Meetings.